digital-auto/playground-plugins/documentation/landing.ai_v2.0/landingai_documentation.md

 1. If you have a pre-labeled image dataset, upload it by selecting the **Drop to Upload** button.
      - Drag and drop your dataset onto the upload page.
        <img src="./img/BrowseImages2.png" alt="Dataset Upload" width="700">
-     - Once uploaded, LandingLens will automatically annotate the images.
+     - Once uploaded, Landing.ai will automatically annotate the images.
        <img src="./img/DatasetUpload.png" alt="Dataset Upload" width="700">

-2. If you only have raw (unlabeled) images, you can manually annotate them using LandingLens’s built-in annotation tool.
+2. If you only have raw (unlabeled) images, you can manually annotate them using Landing.ai's built-in annotation tool.
      - Upload your raw images as before, then click on an image to enter the annotation editor.
         <img src="./img/AnnotationTool.png" alt="Annotation Tool" width="700">
      - Click **+ Create Class** to define the object you want to detect (e.g., Wallet).